October 24, 2022

 This diversity is, in my opinion, the single factor that has the most profound and lasting impact on the education of young children.
 Montessori students demonstrate how much we have to learn from each other as well as how much each of us has to offer our world.

 Furniture in Montessori classrooms is the appropriate size for the children who will use it.
 This is also true of the tools, utensils, and materials they will hold in their hands.
 Pictures hang on the wall at the level of the student’s eyes.
 Every classroom is organized in such a way that the sequence of learning is materially present on the shelves and obvious to the children.
 The goals of independent decision-making and internal motivation are built into the carefully prepared environment.

 Montessori classrooms are as different as the teachers who tend them, but they evince an attention to order and beauty rarely witnessed in education.
 Most are filled with light, plants, fresh flowers, and an ambiance of grace.
 Environments affect the quality of the experiences within them.
 The earliest memories of learning are, for Montessori students, forever associated with the warmth and peace of their first classrooms.

 Students in Montessori classrooms have daily opportunities to select their work.
-Children may repeat the tasks they select as often as they desire, until the task is mastered.
-Work chosen independently and repeated without interruption often leads to deep concentration.
+Children may repeat the tasks they select as often as they desire until the task is mastered.
+Work was chosen independently and repeated without interruption often leading to deep concentration.
 Montessori’s ability to cultivate and protect the concentration of young children through their purposeful work remains one of her most significant contributions to the education of young people.